Clemapfel/Mousetrap.jl/docs/src/01_manual/05_event_handling.md

 )
 ```

 Three of these are fairly straighforward, when the user starts scrolling, `scroll_begin` is emitted once.
 As the user keeps scrolling, `scroll` is emitted every frame, updating us about the current position of the scroll wheel.
-The two additional arguments to the `scroll` signal handler, `delta_x` and `delta_y` are the vertical- and horizontal-offset, relative to the position at which the scroll gesture was first recognized.
+The two additional arguments to the `scroll` signal handler, `delta_x` and `delta_y` are the vertical and horizontal offset, relative to the cursor position at which the scroll gesture was first recognized.

 Many systems support both vertical and horizontal scrolling (usually by clicking the mouse scroll wheel), which is why we get two offsets.

 When the user stops scrolling, `scroll_end` is emitted once.

 If we want to keep track of how far the user has scrolled a widget that had a `ScrollEventController` connect, we do the following:

 ```julia
 # variable to keep track of distance scrolled